scottgeigel/stoplight.io/netlify/blog-posts/the-evolution-of-a-javascript-function.md

 actionBar:
   enabled: false
 meta:
+  description: ' A hypothetical (but realistic) example of how an ordinary JavaScript function can evolve over time'
   favicon: /images/mark_light_bg.png
   robots: 'index, follow'
-  title: The Evolution of a JavaScript Function | Stoplight
+  title: The Evolution of a JavaScript Function | Stoplight API Corner
+  image: /images/evolution-javascript.jpeg
   twitter:
+    description: ' A hypothetical (but realistic) example of how an ordinary JavaScript function can evolve over time'
-    title: The Evolution of a JavaScript Function | Stoplight
+    title: The Evolution of a JavaScript Function | Stoplight API Corner
     image: /images/evolution-javascript.jpeg
     username: '@stoplightio'
 ---